Previous in the Series

 Like static methods in classes, you specify that a method definition in an interface is a static method with the static keyword at the beginning of the method signature.
 All method declarations in an interface, including static methods, are implicitly public, so you can omit the public modifier.

-Starting with Java SE 9, you can define private methods in a interface to abstract a common piece of code from static methods of an interface while defining its implementation.
-These methods belong to the implementation, and they can be neither default and nor abstract when defined.
+Starting with Java SE 9, you can define private methods in a interface to abstract a common piece of code from default methods of an interface while defining its implementation.
+These methods belong to the implementation, and they can be neither default nor abstract when defined.
 For example, you could make getZoneId method private since it hosts a piece of code that is internal to the interface implementation.

 Integrating Default Methods into Existing Libraries